About the Snow Angels Program

 If you fit the above-noted criteria and would like to be added to our waitlist for volunteer support, please call 905-540-5711 or email [email protected] and leave your name, address, phone number and/or email address.
 If we are able to find a suitable volunteer, we will contact you for a financial assessment to determine eligibility.
 Please note, because this is a volunteer-supported program there is never any guarantee of service and the current waitlist is years’ long.

 Call for volunteers

-The Snow Angels program requires volunteers who are willing to provide snow removal service.
+The Snow Angels program is always looking for volunteers who are willing to provide snow removal support.
 We are looking for volunteers who:

 - are 14 years of age or older

 - Volunteer hours for high school students

 You are the best judge if you should shovel snow in the neighbourhood you have selected.
 If there is 3cm of snow or more, you have 24 hours to complete your shovelling.

 - Follow the suggested safety tips and remove the snow and ice from the following three areas of your client's residence: